Rishabbh-Sahu/intent_and_slot_classification/README.md

 # intent_and_slot_classification
 #### About this project
-One of the main NLU tasks is to understand the intents (sequence classification) and slots (entities within the sequence).
-This repo help classify both together using Joint Model (multitask model).
-BERT_SMALL is used which can be changed to any other BERT variant.
+One of the main NLU tasks is to understand the intent (sequence classification) and slots (entities within the sequence) and this repo helps you do the same.
+By extracting this knowledge about the queries, you can comprehend the context and take appropriate decisions.
+This repo help classify both together using Joint Model architecture (multitask model).
+Pretrained model BERT_SMALL is used to achieve transfer learning however it can be changed to any other BERT variants.
+Supports for various models like albert, mobilebert etc. would be availalble soon!.

 To enable GPU support, please do enable CUDA-11 in windows/linux/mac virtual environment for tf2.4 or use CUDA 10.1 for tf2.3.

 #### Getting started
 - create virtual environment